Smabian/odin-recipes/README.md

 - Setup of a Development Environment in Mac and Linux
 - Basic visual studio code configuration
 - HTML Fundamentals (HTML Boilerplate, Tags, Links, Images, Hierarchy, ...)

+## CSS Exercise
+As part of the CSS Fundamentals lesson this exercise was revisited to improve the layout.
+Focus on the learning in the project:
+- Try out different styling options
+- Use classes, ids, etc. across the page